Why Blended Learning Is Bound to Grow (No Matter What)

 The physical classroom setting is utilized to enable students to engage with both the teacher and their peers to solve problems experienced during their independent study.
 Teachers can also leverage this time to distribute exercises and plan activities that allow students to put theory into practice.

-As a result, both the teacher and students engage in a far more meaningful interaction that serves learning better than the traditional ‘in-class course instruction and take-home assignment’ model.
+As a result, both the teacher and students engage in a far more meaningful interaction that serves better than the traditional ‘in-class course instruction and take-home assignment’ model.

 An integrated learning solution

 This is perhaps the most crucial component to ensuring the model’s success.
-It’s important to understand that the first two components have to complement each other to deliver a learning experience that heros their individual benefits.
+It’s important to understand that the first two components have to complement each other to deliver a learning experience that heroes their individual benefits.
 By simply repeating in classrooms what students learn online during independent study, teachers will be incorporating a lot of needless redundancy that would inhibit students’ learning process.

 It is also detrimental if teachers offload everything online and underutilize the physical classroom time that was incorporated to ensure real-time feedback from students and a more hands-on skill-building experience.
 Similarly, sticking to delivering course instruction physically and only uploading documents for students to re-read without much control defeats the process of individually-paced learning.